A freelance writing website is what brings clients your way.

 Potential clients want to get a feel for your writing style and see what you’re capable of.
 Win them over with a writing portfolio that showcases your talent.

 Build your portfolio using a selection of your best pieces.
-Don’t feature everything — potential clients won’t have time to sift through all your pieces to find your very best work, so do this for them.
+Don’t feature everything — potential clients won’t have time to sift through all your pieces to find your very best work.
+Use a tool like Authory to decide which content you want to share, and give clients filter/sorting features that help them uncover writing samples similar to the content they’re hiring you for.

 Feature examples of your content and copy that highlight your strengths as a writer.
 Here are some features to help you identify them: